armAInexus/kleidiai/README.md

 <!--
-    SPDX-FileCopyrightText: Copyright 2024 Arm® Limited and/or its affiliates <open-source-office@Arm®.com>
+    SPDX-FileCopyrightText: Copyright 2024 Arm Limited and/or its affiliates <open-source-office@arm.com>

     SPDX-License-Identifier: Apache-2.0
 -->